Benjscho/Benjscho.github.io/_posts/technical/2026-02-13-dsql-sequences.md

 ```

 Here in the first test I'm creating two sequences, one with CACHE=1, and one
 with CACHE=65536.
-We're creating the new values serially, so we're making one
+We're then fetching new values serially, so we're making one
 request to get a new value, waiting until we get it back, and then making
 another.
 The majority of the time is spent in network time waiting for
 the request to go from my laptop to DSQL's QP and back.
 You'll notice that